Corporation Law of Panama – Company Law

 If the Board of Directors deem it advisable that any corporation organised under this law should be dissolved, the Board within ten days after the adoption of a resolution to that effect by a majority of the whole Board at any meeting called for that purpose, shall cause notice of the adoption of that resolution to be given in the manner provided in Articles 40 to 43 thereof, in a notice of a meeting of the stockholders having voting power to take action upon the resolution so adopted by the Board of Directors.

-A Panama company can be restored to the register by the Registro Público de Panamá presuming the company was not struck off the register over 5 years ago.
-In order for a successful restoration, an application must be submitted to the Companies Registry.
+A Panama company can be restored to the register by the Registro Público de Panamá presuming the company was not struck off the register over 5 years ago, the application must be submitted to the Companies Registry.